- How do I take out a boat?

 Albacore - Helm

 At this restricted level, sailors must have passed CANSail 1 & 2/White Sail Level 3, or seek equivalent status from a Club Examiner.
-Helms level sailors are restricted to sailing in 10 knots of wind in the Cherry Beach/Outer Harbour area, and are not permitted to sail on the open Lake, or in Toronto's Inner Harbour.
+Helms level sailors are restricted to sailing in 10 knots of wind in the Cherry Beach/Outer Harbour area only, and are not permitted to sail on the open Lake, or in Toronto's Inner Harbour.

 Albacore - Skipper